Magic $1 Million

 Necessary Course of Action

-Like with other lottery scams that try to make innocent people part ways with their hard earned money, the authorities urge people who receive the above document to not respond.
-In fact, it is recommended that you reach out to the authorities regarding the matter.
+Like with other lottery scams that try to make innocent people part ways with their hard earned money, the authorities urge people who receive the above document not to respond.
+It is recommended that you reach out to the authorities regarding the matter.
 The DFSA has also issued several other statements that people need to be aware of.
 These statements include:

 • The “Emirates Lottery Foundation Promo” is non-existent in Dubai or the United Arab Emirates.